 3. What if my collaborator’s institution doesn’t want to enter into an IRB Authorization Agreement?

 Some institutions only enter into IRB Authorization Agreements (IAAs) for certain types of research studies.
-At FIU, IAA requests are assessed on a case-by-case basis.
-If the collaborating institution doesn’t want to enter into an IAA, then researchers will have to submit request for protocol approval to their home institutions.
+At FIU, IAA requests are assessed on a case-by-case basis (unless federally required).
+If the collaborating institution doesn’t want to enter into an IAA (and single IRB review is not federally required), then researcher will have to submit the protocol for approval at their home institution IRB.

 4. I will be relying on an External IRB.
 At what point will I be permitted to begin my research with human subjects?